-Recognizing SATA SSD limitations, KIOXIA Corporation introduced a new category of SSD called value SAS SSDs.
-These SSDs take advantage of the SAS-3 interface that provides full-duplex data transmission and delivers interface speeds up to 12Gb/s.
-Value SAS SSDs deliver advancements in performance, capacity, reliability and manageability over enterprise SATA SSDs at cost-effective price points.
-This improvement in storage performance enables a server node to utilize its CPU and DRAM resources more efficiently while servicing I/O-intensive workloads.
-It also increases the server's load capacity enabling a node to support more users.
+KIOXIA Corporation features a new category of SSD called value SAS SSDs that address the SATA SSD limitations.
+Value SAS SSDs take advantage of the SAS-3 interface and full-duplex data transmission with interface speeds up to 12Gb/s, and advancements in capacity, reliability and manageability over enterprise SATA SSDs, at cost-effective price points.
+The storage performance improvements provide more efficient use of a server node for utilizing its CPU and DRAM resources, while also having the ability to service I/O-intensive workloads and increase a server's load capacity so the node can support more users.

-Since most servers ship today with a SAS HBA or RAID card, value SAS SSDs and SATA SSDs can be used in the same drive bay.
-Therefore, replacing SATA SSDs with value SAS SSDs in most cases is an easy transition that requires no changes to the server or existing infrastructure.
+Another advantage of value SAS SSDs is they can be used in the same drive bay as SATA SSDs as most servers today are shipped with a SAS HBA or RAID card.
+Transitioning from SATA SSDs to value SAS SSDs is an easy process that in most cases requires no server or existing infrastructure changes.

-To demonstrate the performance benefits and CPU utilization improvements of value SAS SSDs when compared to enterprise SATA SSDs, KIOXIA conducted a series of database benchmark tests comparing its RM Series value SAS SSDs to a leading and currently shipping enterprise SATA SSD.
+To demonstrate the performance benefits and CPU utilization improvements of value SAS SSDs when compared to enterprise SATA SSDs, KIOXIA conducted a series of database benchmark tests comparing its RM Series value SAS SSDs to a leading vendor's currently shipping enterprise SATA SSDs.